Norway - Country Commercial Guide

 Overview

 The ocean basins off the coast of Norway – the North Sea, the Norwegian Sea, and the Barents Sea – have proven to be a critical natural resource for centuries.
-Ocean travel and fisheries created good conditions for settlements and still do.
-From 1969, when Phillips Petroleum discovered the giant Ekofisk Field, the oceans became a source of considerable energy wealth.
-After more than 50 years of oil and gas production, the diversification of the offshore energy sector continues, and now the basins are being developed to become power hubs, integrating large-scale offshore wind projects, developing grids and pipelines to neighboring countries, electrifying oil and gas platforms, developing infrastructure for carbon, capture, transportation, and storage, and making plans for hydrogen and ammonia supply chains.
-This is a collaborative effort, relying on the right international/EU policies and technology input from foreign companies.
-The U.S. ecosystem is already strong in Norway, and the business climate is considered stable and good.
+Ocean transport, travel, and fisheries created good conditions for settlements, and still do.
+From 1969, when Phillips Petroleum discovered the giant Ekofisk field in the North Sea, the oceans also became a source of considerable energy wealth.
+After more than 50 years of oil and gas production, the diversification of the offshore energy sector continues, and now the basins are being developed to become power hubs, integrating large scale offshore wind projects, developing grids and pipelines to neighboring countries, electrifying oil and gas production platforms, developing infrastructure for carbon, capture, transportation, and storage, and making plans for hydrogen and ammonia supply chains.
+This is a collaborative effort, relying on the right international/EU policies and technological input from foreign companies.
+The U.S. ecosystem is already strong in Norway, and the business climate is considered relatively stable and good.

 An indication of the commitment to these developments from Norwegian companies is the fact that Equinor, Norway’s largest company and a significant international energy company, has committed to invest USD 23 billion in renewables (mostly offshore wind) over the next five years.

 Despite the cyclical nature of this sector, the overall mood in Norway’s petroleum industry remains cautiously optimistic.
 The Norwegian oil and gas industry sector is global in nature.
-Although the Norwegian continental shelf (NCS) is maturing as an offshore oil and gas play, Norway has had several significant discoveries in the past few years, including the giant Johan Sverdrup field.
-The Norwegian Petroleum Directorate projects a total of $14 billion to be invested in exploration, production and pipeline transport on the NCS in 2022 and annually over the next couple of years.
+Although the Norwegian continental shelf (NCS) is maturing as an offshore oil and gas play, Norway has had several significant discoveries and opened new fields in the past few years, including the giant Johan Sverdrup field.
+The Norwegian Petroleum Directorate projects a total of $17 billion to be invested in exploration, production, and pipeline transport on the NCS in 2023 and annually over the next couple of years.

-There are two kinds of licensing rounds on the NCS, the numbered licensing rounds and the Awards in predefined Areas (APA).
-The numbered licensing rounds are normally held every other year and include frontier parts of the NCS.
-APA rounds are announced every year and comprise the mature parts of the NCS, with better-known geology and more developed infrastructure.
+There are two kinds of licensing rounds on the NCS, the numbered licensing rounds and the Awards in Predefined Areas (APA).
+Numbered licensing rounds have typically been held every other year and include frontier parts of the NCS.
+APA rounds are announced every year and comprise mature parts of the NCS with better known geology and more developed infrastructure.
 Companies that want to become an operator or licensee on the NCS must be pre-qualified.

 Leading Sub-Sectors

-Leading sub-sectors for U.S. suppliers continue to be increasingly advanced drilling and well completion technologies.
-Key areas continue to be zero-surface, subsea and deep water technology; advanced technology facilitating remote/onshore, real-time operations, and solutions advancing the e-field, reducing the need for transportation and the number of personnel having to stay on offshore platforms; unmanned systems and ROVs; innovative solutions for improved recovery and marginal field technology; carbon capture and storage (CCS), and any other technology reducing CO2 and other harmful emissions (Norway introduced a carbon tax in 1991, levied on all combustion of gas, oil and diesel in operations on the NCS and on releases of CO2 and natural gas); LNG technology/gas value chain, incl. technology facilitating more efficient and clean production and transportation of gas from remote locations; as oil and gas fields are depleted and production ceases, investments are also needed on abandonment or alternative use of installations.
+For the offshore energy industry, leading sub-sectors for U.S. suppliers continue to be increasingly advanced drilling and well completion technologies.
+Key areas continue to be zero-surface, subsea and deep water technology; advanced technology facilitating remote/onshore, real-time operations, and reducing the need for transportation and the number of personnel having to stay on offshore platforms; unmanned systems and ROVs; innovative solutions for improved recovery and marginal field technology; carbon capture, transportation, and storage (CCS), and any other technology reducing CO2 and other harmful emissions (Norway introduced a carbon tax in 1991, levied on all combustion of gas, oil and diesel in operations on the NCS and on releases of CO2 and natural gas); LNG technology/gas value chain, incl. technology facilitating more efficient and clean production and transportation of gas from remote locations; as oil and gas fields are depleted and production ceases, investments are also needed on abandonment or alternative use of installations.

 Most purchases for the offshore industry stem from Norwegian and international oil companies operating on the NCS and from local yards and offshore structure contractors building and maintaining offshore installations.
 There is extensive use of engineering, procurement, and construction (EPC) contracts.
 Most of these major contracts are channeled through Norwegian and international offshore engineering and service companies developing the NCS.